<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=u84Bm1akGFL1N8" style="display:none" height="1" width="1" alt="">

 Collaboration Solutions

-With so many employees working remotely at least some of the time, your conference rooms and huddle rooms will have to be equipped with video conferencing and collaboration solutions that bridge the gap between on-site employees and remote workers.
-A recent study found that 98% of meetings have at least one remote participant.
-That’s not likely to change.
-Give your on-site employees the tools they will need to see and hear their remote counterparts.
+With so many employees working remotely, your conference rooms and huddle rooms need to be equipped with video conferencing and collaboration solutions that bridge the gap between on-site employees and remote workers.
+A recent study found that 88% of meetings have at least one remote participant.
+Give your on-site employees the tools they need to see and hear their remote counterparts.

 Smart Scheduling

-When rooms are reserved far in advance, they often end up not being used, whereas rooms reserved when an immediate need arises almost always end up being used at the designated time.
-As on-site scheduling becomes less predictable due to hybrid work arrangements, the need for last-minute room reservations will likely increase.
-You want to be sure the teams making reservations far in advance are actually following through and using the rooms they’ve claimed, lest they needlessly deprive teams with immediate needs from accessing an appropriate work space.
+When rooms are reserved far in advance, they often end up not being used, whereas rooms reserved when an immediate need arises are almost always used at the designated time.
+The need for last-minute room reservations means you want to be sure the teams making reservations far in advance are following through and using the rooms they’ve claimed, lest they needlessly deprive teams with immediate needs from accessing an appropriate workspace.

 Occupation Rates